Fancy car & house.

 Marital vs Separate Assets

 This is one of those very times when how an asset is titled matters.
-In general, if a separate property asset remained separately-titled during marriage, the principal is still separate property, through the increase in value is marital Consider three hypotheticals of a spouse with a $3m premarital home at the time of marriage:
+In general, if a separate property asset remained separately titled during marriage, the principal remains separate property, although any increase in value is marital.
+Consider three hypotheticals of a spouse with a $3m premarital home at the time of marriage:

-• In one case, the spouse sold the residence during marriage, and used the proceeds as a down payment to buy a new one, which was jointly-titled.
+• In one case, the spouse sold the residence during marriage and used the proceeds as a down payment on a new jointly titled residence.
 That new residence is presumptively marital property.

-• If that same spouse had kept the old house instead, then it would remain her separate property, but the increase in net equity would be marital (i.e. increase in value plus the paydown of the mortgage).
+• If that same spouse had kept the old house, it would remain her separate property, but the increase in net equity would be marital (i.e., the increase in value plus the mortgage paydown).

-• Finally, a more complex issue is if the spouse sold the premarital residence and used the proceeds as a down payment on a new home which was separately titled.
-IN that case, there would be issues of commingling – some marital funds (income during marriage) and some separate property were used, and a financial expert may well be necessary to help “de-commingle” the separate and marital property interests.
+• Finally, a more complex issue is whether the spouse sold the premarital residence and used the proceeds as a down payment on a new home that was separately titled.
+In that case, there would be issues of commingling—some marital funds (income during marriage) and some separate property were used —and a financial expert may well be necessary to help “de-commingle” the separate and marital property interests.

 Hidden or Concealed Assets

-While a family business is not unique to the wealthy, family businesses are more common on high asset divorces.
+While a family business is not unique to the wealthy, it is more common in high-asset divorces.
 This means a business appraisal, or maybe competing appraisals.
-Often the appraisal will need to be a “lookback” appraisal to determine how much the business increased in value during the marriage.
+Often, the appraisal will need to be a “lookback” appraisal to determine how much the business increased in value during the marriage.

 Antiques, collectibles, oil interests, airplanes – we’ve seen them all.
 And while I don’t know how to pilot a plane or refine crude oil, I know how to find people who can help us.
-Family trusts present particularly unique issues – and are treated differently depending upon whether they are vested or not, revocable or not.
+Family trusts present particularly unique issues—and are treated differently depending on whether they are vested or not, and whether they are revocable or not.

 Note – I don’t want to sound like I’m pushing experts.
-While they usually are the best way to determine high dollar asset values, they are not the only way, and our firm has had high asset divorces without the need for experts.
+While they are usually the best way to determine high-dollar asset values, they are not the only way, and our firm has handled high-asset divorces without the need for experts.
 Sometimes the spouses may agree on values.
 Or the asset is listed for sale, so the net proceeds will be used as the value.
 Or the asset was only recently purchased, so the acquisition price may still be a good indicator of value.
-We only recommend hiring experts when it provides the best bang for the buck.
+We only recommend hiring experts when they provide the best bang for the buck.

 High Income Child Support & Alimony

-A divorce involving high-income earners requires family law attorneys who know what they are doing both in finding income, as well as presenting a case where statutory guidelines don’t necessarily apply.
+A divorce involving high-income earners requires family law attorneys who know what they are doing in finding income and presenting a case where statutory guidelines don’t necessarily apply.

 Finding that High Income